-Email is essential for any business to promote their brand, products and services to consumers, and communicate effectively with existing customers and their supply chain.
+Email is essential for any business to promote their brand, products, and services to consumers, and communicate effectively with existing customers and their supply chain.
 But as with anything, the evolution of how businesses use email is inevitable, making it work harder for their goals and needs.

 Partnering with Entrust, Red Sift has successfully guided a number of OnDMARC customers through the Google pilot program to BIMI certification.
-We’ve learnt a lot going through this process so we’ve compiled answers to some of the most common questions about this emerging email standard to help businesses, marketers and IT professionals alike get on board with BIMI.
+We’ve learned a lot going through this process so we’ve compiled answers to some of the most common questions about this emerging email standard to help businesses, marketers and IT professionals alike get on board with BIMI.

 What is BIMI?